 Any high-end battery-operated electronic gadget that you have ever used has a BMS.
-Your smartphone’s battery percentage or overall battery health display is the show put forward by the battery management system integrated with it.
+Your smartphone’s battery percentage or overall battery health display is the show put forward by the integrated battery management system.

 Basically, the software development works using a complex algorithm and is designed to monitor each cell of the battery and calculate percentages, health, and other information.
-As we apply the battery management component to an electric car, the complexity increases significantly.
+The complexity increases significantly as we apply the battery management component to an electric car.

-Before we dive into the details of the battery management system for electric vehicle, let’s check out where we have reached over the years and where did it all start.
+Before we discuss the details of the battery management system for electric vehicles, let’s examine our progress over the years and where it all started.

 Electric Vehicles a Brief History